anudeepND/whitelist/README.md

 • `sudo ./whitelist.sh`

 #### referral-sites.txt
 Some deals sites like Slickdeals and Fatwallet needs a few sites (most of  them are ads) to be whitelisted to work properly, you can use `referral-sites.txt`file for this.
+(`whitelist.txt` is recommended for every user as it doesn't contain any bad domains, if you use specific services like Fatwallet or Slickdeals etc. you should use `referral-sites.txt`)

 To add them quickly to whitelist: